baplou/vim-music/README.md

 # Vim Music
 What is it?
 Vim Music is a plugin for vim that makes it possible to play and stop music directly from vim.
 Only works on MacOS.
 This is because the plugin takes a command and writes it out as applescript.
-This also only works if you have your music in the music app on Mac and you use [Vim Plug](https://github.com/junegunn/vim-plug).
-Note: You do not need to have the music app open, it will automatically open when playing music.
+The plugin plays music from the music app on mac.
+For playing specific playlists and songs in Spotify, you can't do it yet.
+It will be added later.
+Note: You do not need to have the music app on Mac open.
+The plugin will automatically open it.

 ## Requirements
 * Python 3.6 or above